Enhancing Your Brand Image: Expert Tips and Strategies

 As companies have limited control over their brand image, it is crucial to enhance their current status as effectively as possible.
 There are several simple methods for doing this, such as:

-• Attention to what people say about your brand is key to crafting a positive image and its associated perceptions.
+• Attention to what people say about your brand, including potential customers, is key to crafting a positive image and its associated perceptions.

 • Delivering the value and promise to customers as stated in your positioning statement with utmost consistency.